jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 Clicking on any small image will assign the big image the same image url.

-You may or may not have worked on this already so here is a [working CodeSandbox](https://codesandbox.io/s/rctr-react-cities-base-solution-iqcwj3) of the app which we will use as our starter code.
+Here is a [working CodeSandbox](https://codesandbox.io/s/rctr-react-cities-base-solution-iqcwj3) of the app which we will use as our starter code.

 <img src="https://i.imgur.com/LI6KqAI.jpg" width=300/><br>